tracee/tracee/README.md

 TL;DR, watch our [5 minutes slide deck](http://holisticon.github.io/tracee/docs/slides/)

-> __TracEE makes it easy to track the invocation context throughout your distributed JavaEE-Application.
+> __TracEE makes it easy to track the invocation context throughout your distributed JavaEE-Application logs.
 It does not force
 > you to pass around collaboration-ids but instead uses side-channels on the underlying protocols.
 It encapsulates the aspect
 > of invocation context propagation and makes it visible in your log files.__